-Gas central heating with electric fire in sitting room.
+Gas central heating with electric fire.
 Large range double oven with gas hob, microwave, fridge, washing machine, 32” TV, Freeview, DVD, stereo/CD player.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Parking on road.
 Small enclosed patio to front.
 Enclosed lawned and decked garden to rear with furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 5 mins walk.
 Train station 2 mins walk.

 - Last minute